Published: May 18, 2020

 A5.
 As of June 10, 2020, Executive Order 20-74 opens places of worship, funeral homes, and other venues that offer gathering space for weddings, funerals, or planned services such as worship, rituals, prayer meetings, or scripture studies.
 These venues may host such weddings, funerals, or services with more than 10 people, provided that they adhere to the below requirements set by the state’s Guidance for Faith-Based Communities, Places of Worship, Weddings, and Funerals:

 - In all settings, ensure a minimum of 6 feet of physical distancing between households.
+In addition to requiring facial coverings.

 - In indoor settings, occupancy must not exceed 50% of the normal occupant capacity as determined by the fire marshal, with a maximum of 250 people in a single self-contained space.